Functional combination of materials

 Also, hard and rigid materials often are easier to waterproof a design, protecting electric circuits from getting harmed by water creeping in.

-Which brings us to the manufacturing of softgoods products.
+This brings us to the critical aspect of manufacturing in softgoods development, where expertise in textiles and hard parts is essential.
 As you can imagine, producing hard plastics, by using injection moulding, screwing, glueing, welding, etc., is done in completely different production facilities than producing and handling textiles.

 And even in the textile industry, the manufacturers have specialised in specific niches, meaning you need a different manufacturer for let’s say stretch materials than for non-stretch materials, because you need different machines, needles, tools, etc. to be able to handle them.